lambdaclass/mina_bridge/README.md

 this will execute some unit tests and output results that can be used as reference value in analogous reference tests inside the verifier circuit.

+### KZG Prover

+This module contains a Rust crate for generating a KZG proof.
+This proof is used in the `eth_verifier` module.

+It receives the state proof and the public inputs from the `verifier_circuit` module and:

+* calculates the verifier index
+* linearization of the

 ### Ethereum smart contract verifier

 `eth_verifier/` holds the Mina state verifier in solidity, implemented using [Foundry](https://book.getfoundry.sh/).
 The contract exposes an API for retrieving zk-verified data from the last Mina state.

 Install dependencies by running:

 ```bash
 make setup
 ```

 #### Local usage and deployment

 The contract will be deployed and verification should execute after running the whole project workflow (executing `make` in the root) to query, parse and serialize the last Mina state data and proof.

 To make this manually, you can follow the next steps.
 Files `proof.mpk` and `state.mpk` should be present in `eth_verifier/` for this.

 Start the local chain with:

 ```bash
 make run_node
 ```

 and then deploy and verify the data:

 ```bash
 make deploy_and_verify
 ```

 after deployment Anvil will return a list of deployed contracts, as it will also deploy needed libraries for the verifier:

 ```bash
 ...